 For each panel, you can see the plots and dataframes generated in it.
 Works will both R standard plots/ggplot , and Python matplotlib/seaborn

 Every panel prints its results into a window that you can expand.
 You can also copy each one of them, and receive any new outputs there.
 Here we use it to compare two different ML models next to each other

 You can add markers that can be clicked to redirect you to any part of the project

 For each panel, everything in the environment up to when it ran is saved.
 It can then be used by attaching a console and running Python/R line by line.

-You can create panels that replicate the content of other panels.
+Create panels that replicate the content of other panels.
 For example, if we have two datasets, and we want to run the same model (lower left panel) over both of them.
-We create a replica of the model (lower right panel) but the input will be different (check the green dotted line).
-Every change done on the left panel will get reflected on the right one.
-It is meant for testing how different inputs alter the results
+We create a replica (check the green dotted line) of the model (lower right panel) but the input will be different .
+Changes done on the left panel will be reflected on the right one.
+Meant for testing how different inputs alter the results

 You can code using the panel or a larger editor with live highlighting

 Here we run three panels (two in R and one in Python) at the same time.
 This is done by simply pressing "run" on each one of them.
 You can check their progress on the lower right corner

 Array dimensions tracked for every panel (right of the panel).
 Easy to see how they grow, and get reshaped!

 Take a screenshot with one click, and draw over your project/code